radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/create-user.md

 ## Role details

 In the *Role Details* section you can assign roles and environments to the user.
+A user can be assigned to more than one role, but can only hold one role per environment.
+For example, a user may be assigned Tenant Administrator to environments "A" and "B", and also be assigned as an Environment User for environments "C" and "D".
+The user holds two different roles, but the environment assignments for each role are unique.

-Only one role can be assigned per environment, but multiple environments can be associated with one role.
-See the [role based permission](../role-based-permission/role-based-permissions.md) guide for role definitions and permission details.
+ See the [role based permission](../role-based-permission/role-based-permissions.md) guide for further details on role definitions and permission details.

 To assign the user a role, select the *Role* field to expand the role dropdown.
 From the list, select the role that is best suited for the user.